zappala/cedarhills-blog/content/candidate-questions.md

   resource as we make decisions on city issues.

 **Chris Fowler**: I have no agenda and I love where I live.
 In terms of accomplishment I hope to lend a stronger voice for young families.
 Cedar Hills is a young city: 11.6% of our population is under 5, 45.1% of our population is under 18.
 I have 4 boys under the age of 8.
 I want to be a stronger voice for the majority of our residents.

+**Ben Bailey**: I would like to continue growing the city in a positive direction.
+We have great citizens that are highly active throughout the community.
+My goal is to work along side these individuals and engage with them.

 ## Question 2